MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/02/devtools-122.md

 <!-- ====================================================================== -->
-## Copilot's explanation of a Console error includes a suggested fix
+## Copilot's explanation of Console errors includes a suggested fix

 <!-- Subtitle: Use Copilot to explain Console errors along with a suggested fix in a new Possible solution section. -->